TheDaniel3131/test_some_ips/README.md

 I suggest you to check the WiFi status and click details to see if there is Autoconfiguration IP Address (APIPA) conflicted with your IPV4 address.
 Highly recommend you to check out this tutorial: https://www.youtube.com/watch?v=Rcmr8CLRDSU

-Just run as administrators and run these commands
+Just run as administrators and run these commands below:

 netsh interface ipv4 show inter netsh interface ipv4 set interface * dadtransmits=0 store=persistent